SMcCandlish/phpBB-ext-RHTopicTags/README.md

 ## Change log for 3.0.2

 - Updated `README.md` to account for all of the changes, and to just read better.
-- Fixed the stupendous security/privacy problem of the tag cloud being visible (in two different ways) to non-logged-in visitors.
+- Fixed the stupendous security/privacy problem of the tag cloud being always visible (in two different ways) to non-logged-in visitors.
 Various sites could be using this software for sensitive information, especially in an intranet circumstance (client names, internal project code-names, etc.).
 - Fixed additional security problem that tags in the cloud were not access controlled even for logged in users, such that low-access users could see names of tags that only existed in forums they had no access to, and were given tag-usage counts that included uses in forums they had no access to; this leaked both private tag names and revealed that there were forums the user wasn't intended to even know existed.
 - Tweaked `event/main_listener.php` for compatibility with later versions of phpBB 3.3.x.
 - Rearranged the codebase in ways (figured out by others credited above) that resolve problems with later versions of phpBB 3.3.x (e.g. due to having files stuck in `styles/all/angular/` and called with paths that have `/../` in them).